 From South Texas to Pennsylvania, we have field offices in top U.S. oil and natural gas plays.

-Where possible, Chesapeake seeks to use non-potable water sources first for our operating needs.
-If it is necessary to utilize freshwater, our sources include private land sites, municipal water resources, regional water districts and river authorities.
+Where possible, Chesapeake first seeks to use non-potable water sources for our drilling and completions needs.
+If non-potable water is unavailable, we utilize freshwater supplied by private landowners, municipalities, regional water districts and river authorities.
 We work closely with federal, state and local agencies to evaluate and permit our freshwater usage.

-Beyond water conservation, protecting ground and surface water is part of our daily operations.
-Our site assessment program creates consistent procedures to mitigate and protect water and other environmental receptors when constructing new locations or conducting maintenance to existing locations.
+Beyond water conservation, protecting ground and surface water is integrated within our daily operations.
+Our site assessment program creates consistent procedures to protect water and other environmental receptors when constructing new locations or conducting maintenance to existing locations.